List of Jimmy Neutron characters: Roxy

-Roxy (vocal effects provided by Frank Welker) is The Junkman's pet two-tailed Poodle-like alien and Goddard's love interest.
-She has appeared in four episodes, "The Junkman Cometh", "The League of Villains", "Win, Lose and Kaboom!" and "Best in Show".
-She falls in love with Goddard, and is sad when Junkman takes her away from Goddard.
-Clearly, she loves Goddard but hates Jimmy Neutron because, in "The League of Villains", she growls at him and tries to attack him, but luckily, Jimmy traps her in a force field.
+Roxy (vocal effects provided by Frank Welker) is an alien resembling a two-tailed poodle who is Junkman's pet.
+She falls in love with Goddard, but hates Jimmy Neutron.

 Twonkie

-The Twonkies (vocal effects provided by Frank Welker) species of small, puffball-like aliens.
-One is found on a comet, and it multiplies once Jimmy brings it back to Earth.
-Its offspring are kept as pets by the people of Retroville until their dark secret is discovered: they turn into vicious monsters every time they hear music.
-Sheen's terrible singing voice, however, lulls them to sleep.
-The Twonkies can combine themselves into a large eight-foot tall seemingly invincible monster that can only be subdued by Sheen's bad singing.
-Jimmy manages to capture most of the Twonkies, and sends the merged beast back to its comet; but he forgets Sheen's, which escapes and reproduces asexually.
-As a recurring gag, the Twonkie's offspring are seen throughout the show but unnoticed by the characters, such as in a student's locker, in a chair at Jet Fusion's wedding, and behind Carl after he is prosecuted.
+The Twonkies (vocal effects provided by Frank Welker) are small, puffball-like aliens who transform into vicious monsters when they hear music.
+The Twonkies can combine into a large monster that can only be subdued by Sheen's bad singing.
+Jimmy manages to capture most of the Twonkies and return them to the comet that they were originally found on.
+However, he fails to capture Sheen's Twonkie, which escapes and reproduces asexually.
+As a recurring gag, the Twonkie's offspring are seen throughout the rest of the series, but go unnoticed.

 Meldar Prime

-Meldar Prime (voiced by Tim Allen, singing voice provided by Jess Harnell) is the host of the TV show Intergalactic Showdown that appears in "Win, Lose, and Kaboom!"
+Meldar Prime (speaking voice by Tim Allen and singing voice provided by Jess Harnell) is the host of the TV show Intergalactic Showdown that appears in "Win, Lose, and Kaboom!".

 Baby Eddie Neutron

-Edward "Eddie" Neutron (voiced by Mark DeCarlo) is Jimmy's infant evil genius cousin and the son of Kari and Newt, whom looks identical to Granny Neutron as an infant.
+Edward "Eddie" Neutron (voiced by Mark DeCarlo) is Jimmy's infant evil genius cousin and the son of Kari and Newt, who looks identical to Granny Neutron as an infant.
 Eddie believes that he is much smarter than Jimmy.
 He planted bombs inside gifts and a cake during a Neutron family reunion and birthday party in an attempt to kill the family and inherit their money, making sure that Jimmy would be blamed for a crime that he had not committed.
-His plan was foiled and his motive was exposed leading to Eddie being taken away by his mother to be dealt with.
-Eddie appears in "Clash of the Cousins".
+His plan was foiled and his motive was exposed leading to Eddie being taken away by his mother".

 In "The League of Villains", Eddie is among the villains gathered by Goobot V to assist in his revenge on Jimmy Neutron.
-He was uncomfortable being paired up with Grandma Taters in a plot to take out Goddard.